-Deep conditioning is something that girls of all hair types should do, but it’s especially necessary for us curlies.
-Since curly hair is often drier than straight hair, we have to take extra measures to add moisture to our hair.
-In addition to your regular conditioning regimen, you should consider adding a deep conditioning treatment to your hair at least once a week.
+Deep conditioning is something that women with all hair types should do, but it’s especially necessary for we curlies.
+Since curly hair is often drier than straight hair, we have to put extra effort into moisturizing.
+In addition to your regular conditioning regimen, consider adding a deep conditioning treatment to your hair at least once a week.

 Avocado and Mayo